 Method of estimation

 There are multiple ways to calculate additional revenues coming from taxation.
 Due to the diverse nature of the different alternatives, however, there is no single methodology that can be used universally.
-This tool provides some formulas that, in a context of limited time and information, can be useful to generate the required evidence.
+This tool provides formulas that, in a context of limited time and information, can be useful to generate the required evidence.

 In the context of general taxes, the equation may take the form of: